lisarli/ece6775-image-superres/README.md

 ## Viewing Output
 The output of the superresolution can be viewed by running `reference/utils/visualize/py`.
 This script takes paths to a blurry input image and the superresolved output image to display the images side-by-side.

+## Baseline Designs
+The baseline 20x20 accelerator design can be found in the branch `use-float`, and the baseline 100x100 streaming accelerator design can be found in `fifo-base`.
+These designs can be run similarly using the steps above.
+HLS reports for each design can also be found in the `reports` directory.

 Link to Repo: [https://github.com/lisarli/ece6775-image-superres](https://github.com/lisarli/ece6775-image-superres)